Using Retail Analytics & Top Retail Metrics to Drive Sales

 3. Collect Retail Business Data

-Data collection is where POS software will become your best friend.
 Many independent retailers try to track sales and customer transactions with spreadsheets.
-However, this takes a lot of time and manpower and never yields as much information as a POS provides.
+However, this takes a lot of time and rarely yields as much information as a POS.

 4. Analyze & Compare Numbers

 Simply having these numbers can provide some initial insight into your business’ performance.
-But to use them to drive sales, you’ll need to plug them into one of the specific retail data analytics formulas below to get a more specific and actionable number.
+But to use them to inform business decisions, you’ll need to plug them into one of the specific retail data analytics formulas below to get a more specific and actionable number.

 Then, create a set schedule for measuring your chosen analytics so you can track performance over time to see if sales are improving.
 This can be incorporated into store management duties.